Skip to main content

 • Crappie (all species): No creel or length limit.

-• Blue/Channel Catfish: 5 per day in combination, no length limit.
+• Blue/Channel Catfish: Five (5) per day in combination, no length limit.

 Williamsport Lakes (4 lakes)

-Whippoorwill Lake is for juvenile fishing, only youths 16 and under and an accompanying adult may fish.
-Two wetland ponds, Egret and Heron, are closed to fishing.
+Whippoorwill Lake is for youth fishing only, ages 16 and under and an accompanying adult may fish.
+Egret and Heron wetland ponds are closed to fishing.

-• Largemouth Bass: 1 per day, 20 inch minimum length limit.
+• Largemouth Bass: One (1) per day, 20 inch minimum length limit.

-• Bluegill/Redear: 20 per day in combination, no length limit.
+• Bluegill/Redear Sunfish: 20 per day in combination, no length limit.

 • Crappie (all species): 15 per day, 10 inch minimum length limit.

-• Blue/Channel Catfish: 5 per day in combination, 14 inch minimum length limit.
+• Blue/Channel Catfish: Five (5) per day in combination, 14 inch minimum length limit.

-• Hybrid Striped Bass: 2 per day, 15 inch minimum length limit.
+• Hybrid Striped Bass: Two (2) per day, 15 inch minimum length limit.